jeremy-boschen/react-adjustable-panels/README.md

 - Comprehensive documentation and examples
 - Thoughtful API design and user experience
 - Multi-browser testing and CI/CD setup

+## Inspiration

+This library was inspired by [react-resizable-panels](https://github.com/bvaughn/react-resizable-panels), an excellent panel resizing library by Brian Vaughn.

 ## Installation